open/close all folders

 - Purple Is the New Black: His hair color is either black, purple, or a mix of the two.

 - Roaring Rampage of Revenge: Still on one.
 He is especially bitter at the world for taking away his teacher Shoyo.

-- Slasher Smile: He's more prone to Psychotic Smirks, but he occasionally gives one of these as well.
+- Slasher Smile: He's more prone to Psychotic Smirks, but he occasionally shows off a maniacal grin.

 - Smoking Is Cool: Smokes a kiseru, which is a Japanese type of pipe.

 - Straight Man: To Kamui.
 At one point, all Takasugi can do is sigh and explain his plan after Kamui punches Nobunobu across a street.

 - Throwing Your Sword Always Works: Throws his sword straight through two Naraku to save Bansai from being killed, right after he woke up from his coma.

 - Trademark Favorite Food: Yakult is treated as his, due to the Reunion Arc where for two chapters his running gag was about the drink.
 Fans quickly grabbed onto this trait, too, because it was the first goofy characterization he's ever had in, again, 422 chapters.